cpfaff/befdata/README.md

 2. Download the source code

 * You can e.g. the `git clone` command

+At the moment you find the last stable version on branch 1.6.
+After you cloned the project you should thus checkout that branch. `git checkout v1.6`.

 * Configure the software

 You can use the template configuration files in the project configuration